apostrophecms/apostrophe-documentation/docs/howtos/ckeditor.md

----
-title: "Configuring CKEditor in Apostrophe"
+# Configuring CKEditor in Apostrophe
-layout: tutorial
----

 Apostrophe uses [CKEditor](http://docs.ckeditor.com/) for rich text editing.
 It's a great rich text editor that seriously addresses the many cross-browser compatibility issues that come up due to the fact that each browser has its own unique implementation of the underlying rich text edit functionality.